 Where to Get an Inventory Loan

 There are online lenders that specialize in inventory financing.
 Start by asking for recommendations from others in your industry.
-Most banks do not offer inventory loans.
+Banks are less likely to offer inventory loans.

 Inventory Loan Options